franboud/fbquicknav.js/README.md

 Default: `false`.
 Calculate each of the section heights, makes the 'active' classes match exactly the height of each section.

 ### Quicknav main title
-You can set a main title for your quicknav with the attribute `data-quicknav-main-title` on the quicknav tag: `<div class="quicknav jsQuicknav" data-quicknav-main-title="Main title"></div>`.
+You can set a main title for your quicknav with the attribute `data-quicknav-main-title` on the quicknav tag: `<div class="quickNav jsQuickNav" data-quicknav-main-title="Main title"></div>`.

 ### Quicknav main title show
 The main title will show only on the sections that you decide.
 The sections that have the attribute `data-quicknav-main-title-show="1"` will add a `showTitleSection` class to your quicknav to show the main title.